 How Does it Work?

-Mounjaro works by increasing insulin production when the patient’s blood sugar is rising.
+Mounjaro increases insulin production when the patient’s blood sugar rises.
 The drug also decreases the liver’s production of sugar.

 Is Mounjaro Approved to Treat Weight Loss?